Beckhoff/TF6000_ADS_DOTNET_V5_Samples/Sources/ServerSamples/AdsServerSample/ReadMe.md

 ﻿# Using of the AdsServerSample
 The AdsServerSample Solution contains two different projects.
 Both are implemented as .net50 Application
 ## AdsServerConsoleApp
-This is an simple Console Application that Implements two AdsServers side-by-side in one Console Application.
-The target framework is .NET5.0.
+This is a simple Console Application that Implements two AdsServers side-by-side in one Console Application.
+The target framework is net60
 The console application starts two local AdsServers on Port 30000, and 30001.
 If started, an ADSClient can connect to theses ports (e.g. the **TcXaeMgmt** Powershell console as described below.)
 ![AdsServerConsleApp](./AdsServerConsoleApp.png)